HS-IRBs News - July 2011

 instead use the Edit External Personnel Access activity to grant them

 access.
-Please see this FAQ for details: Accessing ARROW for External Personnel Not Engaged in Research
+Please see this FAQ for details: [Link for document 16993 is unavailable at this time.]

 - To add personnel external to the UW-Madison/UWHC/Madison who are engaged in human subjects research but for whom the UW is NOT serving as IRB of record: External personnel who are engaged in human subjects research but whose activities on a study are overseen by a non-UW IRB also should NOT be added to the study team pages in the IRB application.
 Their role should be described in the IRB application and the study team can use the Edit External Personnel Access activity to grant these individuals read-only access to the IRB application.
-Please see this FAQ for details: Accessing ARROW for External Personnel Engaged in Research: UW-Madison is Not Serving as IRB of Record
+Please see this FAQ for details: [Link for document 17022 is unavailable at this time.]

 - To add administrative personnel within the UW who are NOT engaged in human subjects research: A new activity - called Edit Administrative Access - will be added to ARROW in August.
 This new activity will allow study teams to grant read-only access to administrative personnel within the UW who are NOT engaged in research, such as departmental administrators.
 This new functionality will be announced in an upcoming newsletter.